NorthChild/JavaScript-Graphed_Backgrounds/README.md

 --- to make these codes work i m using a Processing library

-# needs to be updated to work with ES6
+# needs to be updated to be fully supperted by javascript ES6